Webdictaat/Webdictaat.Api/README.md

 https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets

-There are 3 secrets that need to be stored:
+There are 4 secrets that need to be stored in a configuration file:
-* IdentityProviders:Google:ClientId
+* IdentityProviders:Google:ClientId - google OAUTH
-* IdentityProviders:Google:ClientSecret
+* IdentityProviders:Google:ClientSecret - google OAUTH
-* ConnectionStrings:DefaultConnection
+* ConnectionStrings:DefaultConnection - The connection string to the remote SQL server database
+* IdentityProviders:GoogleServiceAccount - google Analytics - the location of the service account configuration file

 To recieve the values of these secrets, please contact Stijn Smulders (ssmulder@avans.nl).

 ## Databases
 The web api is connected to a single database.
 You can setup your own MS SQL server or use an online database from azure.

+##wwwroot

+The root folder contains all the files related to dictaten.
+* Pages
+* Images
+* Configuration files
+* Templates

+Be carefull when adding files to this folder to exclude them from any publish activities to the server.